 Our Favorite Glock 19 OWB Holster

 This review covered a few varying types of holsters for your Glock 19, so what is best for you really depends on your preferences and your daily needs.
-However, for everyday use of the common open carry gunowner, we the think the best OWB holster for your Glock 19 is the No products found..
+However, for everyday use of the common open carry gunowner, we the think the best OWB holster for your Glock 19 is the .
 First of all, it is one of the most simply designed and discrete holsters we’ve seen, even more so than the Blackhawk SERPA model.
 Since Glock 19s already take up a bit of space, we think it’s better to look for a holster that will counteract that.
 Second of all, the Blade Tech Signature comes at a very budget-friendly price point.
 Leather is way more expensive and the polymer is still a very durable and protective material, just flexible enough to allow you to adjust the tension screws and mold to the shape of your Glock.
 While a paddle holster may seem more ideal for someone who wants a secure fit, the Tek Lok belt attachment is a step above your basic metal clip, so the added security is there.
 Hands down our favorite product on this list and in our opinion the best holster for Glock 19 models.

 Price incl. tax, excl. shipping/ Affiliate links / Images from Amazon Product Advertising API